savonet/book/workflow.md

 and `liq_cue_out` are used for cue in and cue out points (the name of the metadata can be changed with the `cue_in_metadata` and `cue_out_metadata` parameters of `cue_cut`), and are supposed to be specified in seconds relative to the beginning of the track.
+Negative cue points are ignored and if the cue out point is earlier than the cue in point then only the cue in point is kept.

 For instance, in the following example, we use the `prefix` argument of `playlist` to set `liq_cue_in` to `30` and `liq_cue_out` to `40.5` for every track of the playlist:

 ```{.liquidsoap include="liq/cue_cut.liq" from=2}
 ```